 What you share on your site and repost on your social media accounts are likely to get indexed by leading search engines and websites quicker than your other posts.
 This is because these contents draw audience engagement as soon as they get put up on social media.

-If your link-building strategies are effective, your promoted content will likely see audience traffic from diverse locations and backgrounds, bring-up your ranking on most search sites.
+If your link-building strategies are effective, your promoted content will likely see audience traffic from diverse locations and backgrounds, bringing up your ranking on most search sites.

 If your posts have nothing to make them stand out from the millions of posts out there, the traffic is likely to dip in some time.
 Unique and fresh content sustains audience interest and is likely to find more shares and reposts.
 You can cash in on your promoted posts profitably if you can organically lead your audience to widen your outreach.
 The wider the distribution of your content spreads, the more engagement it is likely to invite.
 Well, thought-out promoted content can thus prove to be a profitable investment in more ways than one.